slvkim/slvkim.github.io/README.md

 ### Senior Software Engineer
 **Epam Systems** | Tashkent, Uzbekistan | *May 2022 - August 2023*
+- Designed, developed and maintained Android SDK for video streaming and social media interaction.
+- Collaborated with the customer integration team to investigate bugs’ origin and smoothen SDK integration.
+- Strengthened UI/UX smoothness by introducing additional asynchronous processing.
+- Utilized clean code principles and design patterns to enhance code readability.

+### Software Engineer
+**Sberbank** | Moscow, Russia | *November 2021 - March 2022*
-- Participated in the maintenance of the project consisting of over 30 Gradle modules solely for product features.
+- Participated in the maintenance of the project consisting of over 30 Gradle modules solely for product features
-- Implemented new features’ UI based on Figma designs.
+- Implemented new features’ UI based on Figma designs
 - Performed tasks to address technical debt, ensuring optimal performance and code quality.
 - Collaborated with designers, product managers, and QA engineers to deliver a high-quality product, supporting the financial needs of millions of small business owners.
 - Replaced third-party libraries with custom native solutions to accelerate project build time.

-### Software Engineer
-**Sberbank** | Moscow, Russia | *November 2021 - March 2022*
-- Assisted in the development of web applications using HTML, CSS, JavaScript, and PHP.
-- Created and maintained documentation for internal and external use.
-- Supported senior developers in debugging and testing applications.
-- Learned and implemented new technologies to improve application functionality.

 ### Software Engineer
 **Wings Solutions** | Moscow, Russia | *April 2019 - September 2021*